artefactual/archivematica-docs/admin-manual/installation-setup/customization/dashboard-config.rst

 of the AtoM or Binder installation you'd like the DIPs uploaded to (and, if using Rsync to transfer the DIP files, Rsync transfer details).

+Before setting these details, please ensure that you have a working AtoM or Binder site that is properly connected to Archivematica.
+See :ref:`Using AtoM 2.x with Archivematica <atom-setup>` or :ref:`Using Binder with Archivematica
+<binder-setup>` for more information.

 .. image:: images/AtoMDIPConfig.*
    :align: center
    :width: 80%